datanav/docs/legal-service.rst

 Upon errors in the Services, SESAM shall fulfil the following requirements for processing and reaction:

-.. list-table:: Reaction and correction time
+.. list-table:: Reaction time target and correction time
    :widths: 5 35 10 10 10 30
    :header-rows: 1

    * - Level
      - Category
-     - Reaction time target Enterprise
+     - Enterprise
-     - Reaction time target Standard
+     - Standard
-     - Reaction time target Basic
+     - Basic
      - Correction target
    * - A
      - Critical error that is so serious that the entirety or significant parts of the Services are not available or not functioning
      - 1 hour
      - 8 hour
      - n/a
      - A workaround of the error
        shall be delivered without
        undue delay, and at the
        latest within

        * Next business day for Enterprise
        * 3 days for Standard
        * n/a for Basic

        If this is not possible, a fix will be delivered within 10
        days.
    * - B
      - Serious error that may be
        fixed with a work around, but
        which delay the usage of the
        Services
      - 4 hours
      - 2 days
      - n/a
      - A workaround of the error
        shall be delivered within 10
        business days.

        If this is not possible, a fix will be delivered in the next
        release.
    * - C
      - Less serious error, which
        does not entail delays in the
        usage of the Services
      - None
      - None
      - None
-     -  The error is evaluated with the goal of a fix in the next release in line with the normal release schedule.
+     - The error is evaluated with
+       the goal of a fix in the next
+       release in line with the
+       normal release schedule.

 All requirements in the table shall be calculated within SESAM's standard business hours, 0800 -  1600 hours Central European time, excluding public holidays and other